kima111/menu-maker/README.md

 3. Fill in your restaurant details
 4. Click "Create Restaurant"

+The system will automatically:
+- Set this as your current restaurant
+- Scope all future data to this restaurant
+- Enable dish and menu management

 ### 2. Add Dishes

 1. Go to the **Dishes** page